mocanxi/mocanxi.github.io/_includes/posts/2017-07-12-upgrading-eleme-to-pwa/en.md

 ![](/img/in-post/post-eleme-pwa/nextTick-&-Load.png)

-I think you may curious about how this change performs in the wild, so I have refined MMPWA by rendering 5000 list items rather 1000 to make the differences more obvious, and by designing it in an A/B testing manner.
+I think you may curious  how this change performs in the wild, so I have refined MMPWA by rendering 5000 list items rather 1000 to make the differences more obvious, and by designing it in an A/B testing manner.
 The code is on [Github](https://github.com/Huxpro/mmpwa) and the demo is live on [huangxuan.me/mmpwa/](https://huangxuan.me/mmpwa).
 Here is also a video for loungers.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/3Ws7XBHrPD8" frameborder="0" allowfullscreen></iframe>